stallings/employee-api/README.md

 ## To Do ##

 * Change all the Mongoose find() to use lean()
-* Add ability to add tags to users and vteams.
-Structure name:ASAP members:[users,vteams]
+* Add ability to add tags to users and projects.
+Structure name:ASAP members:[users,projects]
 * Org chart functionality: who is your manager, who are your direct reports